thepenguinn/lunatikz/README.md

 To get started using LunaTikZ, you need to become familiar with the **LunaTikZ Workflow**.
-By using LunaTikZ you are basically seperating all of the TikZ pics from you document.
+By using LunaTikZ you are basically seperating all of the TikZ pics from your document.
 In that way your document and your figures are completetly seperate from each other.
 The only link to the pics will be an `\includegraphics` macro.
-And LunaTikZ will responsible for building that pic from this link.
+And LunaTikZ will be responsible for building that pic from this link.

 ```